talmosko/thoughts/new-short-demo.md

 ---
-> Hi I’m Noam Honig, I'm a full-stack developer and I love TypeScript.
+> Hi I’m Noam Honig, I'm a full-stack developer and I ***love*** TypeScript.

-> What I don't like is application logic spread between front-end code and back-end code, when it actually belongs in one place.
+> What I ***don't like*** is application logic spread between front-end code and back-end code, when it actually belongs in one place.

+---

-> I'm also a lazy developer, so I like my code short and simple.
-To API routes with boilerplate code I say - no thanks.
+> I'm also a lazy developer, so I ***like*** my code short and simple - and I really don't like maintaining API routes with boilerplate code.

-> That's why I create Remult - a CRUD framework for full-stack TypeScript, that makes life easier.
+> That's why I created Remult - a CRUD framework for full-stack TypeScript, that makes life easier.

+---

 > Remult uses TypeScript entities, shared between front-end and back-end code.
+---
+> The entities serve as a single-source-of-truth for:
+>  database queries,
+>  REST API routes
+>  access control,
+>  validation rules ,
-> The entities serve as a single-source-of-truth for: database queries, a REST API with access control, validation rules and type-safe data fetching for front-end code.
+>  and type-safe data fetching for front-end code.
+---

 > Let me show you how in just a few minutes, I turn a front-end only React todo app into a full-stack app with a Postgres database, including:
-> server-side paging, sorting and filtering,
+> server-side - paging sorting and filtering,
 > full CRUD operations,
 > validation,
 > server-side logic,
+> authentication
-> authentication and authorization.
+> and authorization.

+---

+> Well, there you have it.
+> Full CRUD operations across the stack  with no boilerplate,
+> end-to-end type-safety,
+> sharing code between Frontend  and Backend ,
+> and a single-source-of-truth - our TypeScript entity.

+---

+> These are the core features of Remult.

+[ url, remult.dev ]

+> If you want to find out more, go to remult.dev.

 ---
 > Here we have a react todo app that uses vite.